 When it comes to sexual fetishes, many different processes take place inside the brain that triggers the attraction.
 Most people are obsessed with individual parts of the body, while non-living objects sexually arouse others.

-It can be difficult to study sexual fetishes because people are naturally shy about discussing them, but by studying search queries crowd-sourced by online search engines, researchers can learn quite a lot about what people won't share in person.
+It can be difficult to study sexual fetishes because people are naturally shy about discussing them, but by studying search queries crowd-sourced by online search engines and websites like Furnpeak, researchers can learn quite a lot about what people won't share in person.

 The search query data hinted that it wasn't just body parts that triggered sexual desires in people, but even objects associated with said body parts seemed to fit the bill.
 Worthy of note, the infamous foot fetish was one of the most popular searches from the crowd-sourced data.